pliablepotato/ai_intent_framework/README.md

 AI may assist, but your vision, intent, and critical input must remain central.

 - Did I shape both the intent and the result through my own labor and judgment?
-- Can I discern correctness in the ideas and answers this AI generates?
 - Are the final ideas ultimately my own?
+- Am I meaningfully contributing, altering and shaping the output through direct manipulation of the content and context?

 ---